Home Camera Articles FOR SALE Orders I Buy / Wants Repairs Books Adapters

 Later M5's have 3 strap lugs, so the M5 could also be carried horizontally (not cool), chrome and black versions

-The rarest M5's are the black 50th Anniversary M5's with special 50th Anniversary engraving
+The rarest M5's are the black and chrome 50th Anniversary M5's with special 50th Anniversary engraving

 Production: Chrome 10,700 and Black 23,150 including special Leica 50th Anniversary (1,550 or 1,750 depending upon source)